A history of East-the-Water (part 1)

 Signs of Ice Age glaciation are found nearby in the form of till deposits (ancient moraine) and glacial erratics (exotic pebbles and boulders transported by the ice).
 Extensive glaciation caused lower sea-levels than today, allowing forests to grow in what is now Bideford Bay.
 In warmer interglacial periods, when the ice retreated, sea levels were higher than at present, leaving a prominent wave-cut platform in the cliffs at Westward Ho! (for which related features should be traceable on the hills beside the Torridge).
 Throughout the recent past, as a rebound effect from the last glaciation, North Devon has been slowly sinking by about 1mm a year.
 The result is the creation of sea-flooded river valleys, known as rias, of which the Torridge at Bideford is an example.

 Whilst there is little evidence for early human occupation in East-the-Water, there was a hilltop enclosure at Eastridge.
 Implements, including a fine Neolithic greenstone axe-head, were found during the construction of the Torridge Bridge.
 Flint artefacts have also been recovered from Ayres Close, together with scattered implements along the Industrial Link Road.
 The presence of a Neolithic midden at nearby Westward Ho! is well documented.
-There is also evidence, in the form of earthworks, of Iron-age settlement in the area (notably Kenwith Castle).

 The turbulent stream